A/X-101

-A/X-101 (エーエックス101) is a 1994 rail shooter/FMV video game for the Sega Mega-CD.
+A/X-101 (エーエックス101) is a 1994 rail shooter video game developed by Micronet for the Sega CD.

 Story

-In the future date of 2500, humanity has reached its zenith in space travel and peace.
-However, after making contact with alien life for the first time, Earth is soon attacked and nearly conquered by a war-driven alien race called the Gurzons.
+In the future date of 2500, humanity has reached its zenith in space travel and peace, but after making contact with alien life for the first time, Earth is soon attacked and nearly conquered by a war-driven alien race called the Gurzons.
 The Earth's Defense Force discover the Gurzon's enemy resides on the distant alien planet Prism, who made contact with Earth as a warning against the oncoming Gurzon invasion.
 Further investigation leads to the discovery of a computer upgrade system located on Prism called the A/X-101, a weapon program that promises to liberate Earth from the Gurzon's grip.
 Earth Defense sends four of its best fighter pilots - Bob, Kelly, Chris and their Captain (the player) - to travel to Prism, retrieve the A/X-101 and use it against all of the Gurzon's planetary bases.